-It can be very difficult to get motivated to go running on a dark winters evening.
-Joining a running group is a great way to stayed motivated.
+It can be very difficult to get motivated to go running on dark winter evenings.
+Joining a running group is a great way to stay motivated.
 There is no backing out if there is a group waiting for you.
 Enter a winter 5km series or regularly doing a Parkrun can help you stay focused on running.
 Set a goal and work towards it.

 It is vital to warm up before a run in the winter to avoid picking up an injury.
 A 10min walk is ideal as it gets the muscles warm and you don’t work up a sweat.